medhaj/logger-for-objc/README.md

 ##### Set log level

-The set log level method helps you configure the log level of the logger.
 The default log level is the verbose mode.
 The following is a table describing different log levels supported by the logger:

  Level            			| Description
 ---------------------------	|----------------------------------------------